MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Get-Culture.md

 ### None

-You cannot pipe input to this cmdlet.
+You can't pipe objects to this cmdlet.

 ## OUTPUTS

 ### System.Globalization.CultureInfo

-`Get-Culture` returns an object that represents the current culture.
+This cmdlet returns a **CultureInfo** object representing the current culture.

 ## NOTES